resulelgin/Masterthesis/README.md

+# This repository contains the cookbooks and scripts I used during my master's thesis.
-# ProHKo is a user-friendly workflow to create HMMer profiles from KEGG Orthology (KO) proteins.
+ProHKo is under active development to help the community easily create protein HMMer profiles from KEGG Orthology (KO) IDs.